Woman sleeping on her side with her head on a pillow

 In English, we often say “sweet dreams” in response to someone saying “goodnight”.
 In Spanish, you can say “dulces sueños”.
 Dulce means “sweet” and sueños means “dreams”, so the translation is exactly the same.
 If you want to make it a full sentence, you can add Que tengas dulces sueños (“Have sweet dreams”).

 If you’re talking to someone you’re close to, you can also say descansa.
-It means “rest well”, and it’s a casual way to wish someone to sleep peacefully after a long, tiring day.
+It means “rest”, and it’s a casual way to wish them a restful night.

 “Sleep Well” in Spanish